NATHAN CUMMINGS GRADUATE SUMMER TRAVEL AWARD & OTHER TRAVEL AWARDS OFFERED BY ASU

 Pick Up Times

-· The exhibition will open the Monday, March 19th and closes Saturday, March 30th, at 3 p.m.
-Work should be picked up at 3p.m and not before.
+· The exhibition will open the Monday, April 1st and closes Friday, April 12th at 3 p.m.
+Work should be picked up at 3p.m. and not before as voting goes until the last day of the show.
 If you are unable to pick up the work, you can have a representative come in your place.

 · You cannot pick up the work early.
 This is very important.
-It looks very unprofessional if there is a big empty space in the gallery where your piece used to be and if t may affect voting.
+It looks very unprofessional if there is a big empty space in the gallery where your piece used to be and it may effect voting.

 Announcement of the Winner

 · The awards announcement details are still being determined.
-They will probably be announced on Monday, March 30th between 4pm and 5pm.
+They will probably be announced within 1 to 2 weeks of the close of the exhibition.

 · Encourage all of your professors to vote!